antzGames/Godot-Compatibility-Decal-Node/README.md

 - The mesh is front-culled as a workaround to prevent decal clipping artifacts.
 (This hack addresses the issue where decals disappear when the geometry intersects.)

-- No cull masking, so any geometry that moves into the decal geometry will get the decal projected on it.
+- No cull masking.
+Any geometry (like a player) that moves into the decal geometry will get the decal projected on it.

 - No support for fading curves (start/end with curvature).
 Only basic start, end, and power levels are available.